bendmorris/beaver/README.md

 To install, navigate to the source directory and run "python setup.py install".

-Currently, Beaver is an interpreted superset of the Turtle RDF specification.
+Currently, Beaver is an interpreted superset of the Turtle RDF serialization format.
 Therefore, any valid Turtle file is also valid Beaver code.
-RDF/XML can also be loaded.
+RDF/XML can also be loaded using the @load command.

 Examples of Beaver commands: